 This program is offered through the collaborative effort of the Equine Studies and Science departments of Centenary University.
 Completion of this major will satisfy the stringent requirements of most accredited veterinary schools in the US, Canada, and abroad.
 Each student is responsible for determining additional courses required by each specific veterinary program.
-This program is also ideal for students looking to pursue graduate degrees in any aspect of Equine Science.
-While this curriculum focuses on using the horse as an animal model, the fundamental principles and practical skills taught in this major provides an excellent foundation for individuals interested in other animal species.
+This program is also ideal for students looking to pursue graduate degrees in any aspect of Animal Health.
+While this curriculum focuses on using the horse as an animal model, the fundamental principles and practical skills taught in this major provides an excellent foundation for individuals interested in other animal species and students may choose between similar small animal or equine tracks within the major.
 Potential animal science careers include, but are not limited to, nutrition, physiology, technology, biomedical research, and the pharmaceutical industry.

-This major is designed for the academically motivated student who is capable of maintaining a 20-credit semester course load over a four-year period.
+This major is designed for the academically motivated student who is capable of maintaining a 16-credit semester course load over a four-year period.
 Riding is not required for this major but is optional if time, space, and resources permit.
 All of the riding requirements and protocols can be found within the Equine Studies Department majors.

-Students will be provided expert advisors to assist in their career development, and internships and/or experiential learning is highly encouraged.
+Students will be provided expert advisors to assist in their career development, research opportunities, and internships and/or experiential learning.
 There are many opportunities to work with the veterinarian on staff to provide routine and emergency veterinary care to the herd of over 100 horses at the Equestrian Center.
+Hours spent with the veterinarian on staff can be used to accrue practical hours required for vet school.
 Students enrolled in this curriculum are encouraged to participate in the Pre-Professionals Organization which provides extracurricular education about the science-based careers and graduate schools through meetings, guest speakers, and tutorials focused on graduate school applications.